bayegaspard/OpenSetPerf/README.md

 - Install required packages using the command below:
 `pip3 install -r requirements.txt
 `
-- Navigate up one directory `cd ..` into the root directory.
+- Navigate up one directory `cd ..` into the root directory for the Repo.
 - Run the model using `python3 src\main\main.py`.
 - Saves will generate in the `Saves` folder.